binxdqt/rs-p11-update-led-script/README.md

 **regular_update_interval:** [FLOAT] ON/OFF state per second when there is a regular update.
 Default is `0.6` seconds.

 ## Simulation Flags
-You can use the simulation flags at the top of the script to test the script.
+You can use the simulation flags at the top of the script to test the flashing LED function.
+Useful if you want to use this script with other GPIO pins.

 Set either `simulate_regular_updates` or `simulate_security_updates` to `True` if you want to simulate the blinking LED.
 Default value is `False`.